 Get your LPN-to-RN degree online.

 Online education is also known as distance learning.
-Online LPN to RN degree programs in Illinois and around the country now make it easier for LPNs to continue working while they advance their career path by attending LPN to RN role transition courses.
+Online LPN to RN degree programs in Colorado and around the country now make it easier for LPNs to continue working while they advance their career path by attending LPN to RN role transition courses.
 When students attend an online LPN to RN program, they can take advantage of nursing courses at an university which is otherwise too far away for them to attend campus-based courses.

 Online LPN to RN degree programs can be completed in as little as 18 months.
-Illinois LPNs can now earn an online Associate degree in Nursing or Bachelor of Science in Nursing (BSN) degree over the internet.
+Colorado LPNs can now earn an online Associate degree in Nursing or Bachelor of Science in Nursing (BSN) degree over the internet.
 This provides the convenience working at their own pace without disrupting their busy schedules and personal/ family commitments.
 Students attending online LPN to RN programs can set their own hours and attend class in the comfort of their home or work.
 LPN-to-RN associate degree programs require applicants to have current licensure as an LPN.
 Applicants must also possess a high school diploma or its equivalent.

-In Illinois, a LPN to RN program prerequisite is a high school diploma or GED.
+In Colorado, a LPN to RN program prerequisite is a high school diploma or GED.
 Also, you may be required to take and pass a test such as the National League for Nursing Exam before being admitted.